dawsonpowell07/Clemson-Clear/README.md

 Search & Filter: Allows users to search for specific internships Rating System: Users can rate internships based on work-life balance, learning opportunities, and overall satisfaction.
 Anonymous Sharing: Option to submit experiences anonymously to maintain privacy.

+feel free to explore the site here: https://clemson-clear.vercel.app/ (be mindful that this is a work in progress and not many features have been implemented yet).